dimaMachina/graphql-eslint/docs/rules/unique-enum-value-names.md

 A GraphQL enum type is only valid if all its values are uniquely named.

 > This rule is a wrapper around a `graphql-js` validation function.
-[You can find its source code here](https://github.com/graphql/graphql-js/blob/main/src/validation/rules/UniqueEnumValueNamesRule.ts).

 ## Resources